ReneBri/MaxSchwarzHowReactWorksBehindTheScenes/ClassComponents.md

 }
 ```

-Components can be defined as JS calsses where a render() method defines the to-be-rendered output.
+Components can be defined as JS classes where a render() method defines the to-be-rendered output.

 FUNCTIONAL COMPONENTS ARE THE MOST MODERN AND DEFAULT WAY TO DECALRE A COMPONENT.
 THIS IS LEGACY.